-Pear hosted its invite-only demo day online year; here’s what you might have missed – TechCrunch
+Pear hosted its invite-only demo day online this year; here’s what you might have missed – TechCrunch

 The pitch: Fully 40% of employees across Latin America have missed work in the past 12 months due to financial problems.
 Quansa wants to help them get on the right track financially with the help of employers that use its software to link their employees’ payroll data with banks, fintechs and other financial institutions.

 There is strength in numbers, says the firm.
-By funneling more customers to lenders through their employers, for example, these employees should ultimately be able to access to cheaper car loans, among other things.
+By funneling more customers to lenders through employers, for example, these staffers should ultimately be able to access to cheaper car loans, among other things.

 9.)
 SpotlightAI

-What it does: Spotlight turns sensitive customer information from a burden to an asset by using NLP techniques to identify, anonymize, and manage access to PII and other sensitive business data.
+What it does: Spotlight turns sensitive customer information from a burden to an asset by using NLP techniques to identify, anonymize, and manage access to PII and other sensitive business data

 Website: hellospotlight.com